serverless/serverless/docs/providers/aws/events/http-api.md

 In such case no API and stage resources are created, therefore extending HTTP API with CORS, access logs settings or authorizers is not supported.

+## HTTP API URL

+When deploying functions with `httpApi` events, the URL of the HTTP API will be displayed in the `serverless deploy` and `serverless info` output.

+The URL is also exported as a CloudFormation output under the `HttpApiUrl` output.

 ## Shared Authorizer

 For external HTTP API you can use shared authorizer in similar manner to RestApi.
 When using shared Lambda custom authorizer, you need to set `type` to `request`.
 Example configuration could look like: